Average Health Insurance Cost by Income Level: 2026 Affordability Guide

 The Role of Subsidies

 The Affordable Care Act (ACA) introduced subsidies to make health insurance more affordable.
-However, major changes are anticipated for 2026 that will affect eligibility and affordability.
+However, major changes took effect in 2026 that have affected eligibility and affordability.

 The two main forms of subsidies are:

 For 2026, new legislation also changes eligibility for some.
-Recently arrived low-income immigrants in their first five years in the U.S. will no longer qualify for subsidies to buy Marketplace health insurance, a change expected to affect around 300,000 people.
+Recently arrived low-income immigrants in their first five years in the U.S. no longer qualify for subsidies to buy Marketplace health insurance, a change affecting around 300,000 people.

 For Higher Earners

-If your income is above the threshold for subsidies, you'll be responsible for the full cost of your health insurance premiums.
-With average premiums expected to spike by 9% or more in 2026, it is more important than ever to carefully consider your budget and coverage needs.
-You will still have access to the same range of plans on the Marketplace and can choose the one that best fits your needs and financial situation.
+If your income is above the threshold for subsidies (400% FPL), you'll be responsible for the full cost of your health insurance premiums.
+With average premiums having increased by 21% in 2026, it is more important than ever to carefully consider your budget and coverage needs.
+You still have access to the same range of plans on the Marketplace and can choose the one that best fits your needs and financial situation.

 2026 Health Insurance Affordability: What You Need to Know